vlad-zhukov/priem/README.md

 **Constructor arguments:**

-1.  `options` _(Object)_: An options object, that can have the following properties:
-    -   `promise` _(AsyncFunction)_: An async function that takes arguments from `usePriem` and must return a Promise.
+1.  `fn`: _(AsyncFunction)_: An async function that takes arguments from `usePriem` and must return a Promise.
 If promise rejects, the cache item corresponding to these arguments will have a rejected status.
+2.  `options` _(Object)_: An options object, that can have the following properties:
     -   `[maxAge]` _(Number)_: A time in milliseconds after which cache items will expire and trigger a refresh.
     -   `[maxSize]` _(Number)_: A number of maximum cache entries to store.
 After exceeding this amount the most former used item will be removed and a refresh triggered.
+Defaults to 1.
     -   `[ssrKey]` _(String)_: A unique key that will be used to place this resource to the store.
 Required for server-side rendering.